fmnguyen/DataVis/README.md

 node server.js
 ```

-If you are running Node on your own machine, you can access the visualization at: </br>
+If you are running Node on your own machine, you can access the visualization at:

-localhost:1234/index.html </br>
+localhost:1234/index.html

-Otherwise it can be accessed at:</br>
+Otherwise it can be accessed at:

 ip_address:1234/index.html